cdl-geneseo/geneseo-dictionary/I/ISC.md

 # ISC

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : ISC

 Created by  Unknown User (krk5), last modified by  Unknown User (spe1) on Nov 20, 2012

 n.
 The acronym for &quot;Integrated Science Center&quot;, an updated form of ISF, see below.As of 2012, 95% of students surveyed know this word.
 95% believe it is of local origins.(Endress, G-M, 2012)